Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-Your health care provider has told you that you have acute bronchitis.
+Your healthcare provider has told you that you have acute bronchitis.
 Bronchitis is infection or inflammation of the bronchial tubes (airways in the lungs).
 Normally, air moves easily in and out of the airways.
 Bronchitis narrows the airways, making it harder for air to flow in and out of the lungs.
-This causes symptoms such as shortness of breath, coughing, and wheezing.
-Bronchitis can be “acute” or “chronic.”
-Acute means the condition comes on quickly and goes away in a short time.
+This causes symptoms such as shortness of breath, coughing up yellow or green mucus, and wheezing.
+Bronchitis can be acute or chronic.
+Acute means the condition comes on quickly and goes away in a short time, usually within 3 to 10 days.
 Chronic means a condition lasts a long time and often comes back.
-Read on to learn more about acute bronchitis.

 Acute bronchitis almost always starts as a viral respiratory infection, such as a cold or the flu.
 Certain factors make it more likely for a cold or flu to turn into bronchitis.
-These include being very young or very old or having a heart or lung problem.
+These include being very young, being elderly, having a heart or lung problem, or having a weak immune system.
 Cigarette smoking also makes bronchitis more likely.

 When bronchitis develops, the airways become swollen.
 The airways may also become infected with bacteria.
 This is known as a secondary infection.